 Linear Motion Guides

 A linear motion guide moves a mechanism along a metal rail using bearings that are fitted to the component and spin laterally to create a smooth motion.
 This type of movement is useful in a wide variety of industrial applications where heavy objects need to be transported efficiently between locations.
-Usually linear motion guides are installed between machines or in areas were goods are constantly being moved.
+Usually linear motion guides are installed between machines or in areas where goods are constantly being moved.
 A linear motion guide can be powered by a motor or operated by hand to create movement.
 Various types of bearings or rolling parts can be used inside the linear motion guide to allow it to roll smoothly along the guide rail.

 Linear motion guides are used in all kinds of household and industrial applications.
-Most sliding doors in a house or desk drawers in an office use some kind of linear motion guide to allow someone to smoothly slide them open or close them back up.
+Most sliding doors in a house or desk drawers in an office use some kind of linear motion guide to allow someone to slide them open or close them back up smoothly.
 Conveyor belts in some automated factory assembly lines also use linear motion guides to keep new products moving down the assembly line and on to the next step in production.
 In industrial or household settings, linear motion systems help to make tasks easier and more efficient every day.